AxisCommunications/acap-sdk-tools/camera-calibration/README.md

 └── README.md
 ```

-- **data/aprilgrid_tele** - Dataset consisting of AprilGrid images captured in Tele mode using an AXIS Camera.
+* **data/aprilgrid_tele** - Dataset consisting of AprilGrid images captured in Tele mode using an Axis camera.
-- **data/aprilgrid_wide** - Dataset consisting of AprilGrid images captured in Wide mode using an AXIS Camera.
+* **data/aprilgrid_wide** - Dataset consisting of AprilGrid images captured in Wide mode using an Axis camera.
-- **src/AprilGrid.cpp** - Defines two functions to compute object and image points.
+* **src/AprilGrid.cpp** - Defines two functions to compute object and image points.
-- **src/calibration.cpp** - Collects each image from the captured dataset, detects tags and computes calibration parameters.
+* **src/calibration.cpp** - Collects each image from the captured dataset, detects tags and computes calibration parameters.
-- **Dockerfile** - Dockerfile which builds the image that runs the whole calibration procedure explained below.
+* **Dockerfile** - Dockerfile which builds the image that runs the whole calibration procedure explained below.
-- **main.cpp** - Updating/Replacing the AprilTag grid parameters such as rows, columns, grid_size, grid_spacing and path to the image folder should be done in this file.
+* **main.cpp** - Updating/Replacing the AprilTag grid parameters such as `rows`, `columns`, `grid_size`, `grid_spacing` and path to the image folder should be done in this file.

 ## Quicksteps